 Anthony Philip Sciarratta was born at Long Island Jewish hospital in New York.
 He was raised in the Maspeth and Middle Village areas of Queens.

 Growing up in a traditional family, Anthony shares a close bond with his paternal grandparents, who are immigrants from Italy.
-His Italian culture has a heavy influence on his earliest work since he was a child.
+His Italian culture has a heavy influence on his earliest work.

 Anthony attended Our Lady of Hope Catholic Academy for elementary school.
 He never took an interest in English, a subject he struggled in until college.
-Anthony’s favorite subject was History, which did require large amount of reading on its own.
+Anthony’s favorite subject was History.

 As a child, Anthony did not read often, but he did enjoy journaling and recording his experiences.
 His mother gave him empty notebooks which he would fill of dreams, goals, and daily occurrences for him to look back on later in his life.